tomrossmann/Backload/README.md

 **Backload** has proven its scalability in production with hundreds of thousands uploads a day.
 Internally it is designed to work asynchronously where possible.

-Upload files to Windows Azure storage services from your Azure VM or web role and access the files from anywhere.
+Upload files to **Windows Azure** cloud storage services from your Azure VM or web role and access the files from anywhere.

 <br />
 ### Features